 Other notables who frequented BIGGS MORRISON BOXING include Vernon Forrest, Robert Allen, Denzel Washington, P-Diddy, Cuba Gooding, Jr., Mase, and Sinbad.
 Later Xavier opened three (3) more gyms in the Atlanta area and operated one in Greensboro, N.C.
 The popularity of his training programs continued to attract more top amateurs and pros such as 1996 Olympic bronze medal champ Ziaire Raheem.
 Xavier did early pad work with Raheem as he prepared for his spectacular win over Eric Morales that segued into a brief undefeated reign for Raheem.
 Biggs also trained 2-time female champion and Guinness world record holder, Terri ‘the boss’ Moss, transforming her losing record to a record of successive wins.

 Other female boxers turned champions under Xavier’s auspices include Laura Serrano, Mellissa Shaw, and Suzy Taylor.
 Also to Xavier’s impressive training and co-training credits are Falcon cheerleader turned Professional Boxer Nina Ahlin, world ranked contender Steve Dotse, and Mexican sensation and 5-time champion Jorge Lacierva.
-Rounding off this list is his work with undefeated Heavyweight Cedric Boswell and 92 Olympic bronze medalist Chris Johnson.
 In more recent years, Xavier has worked with the undefeated Felix Fernandez, 9-time golden glove champion, 3-time national champion Kitten Carlos Monroe, and Jerry Odom.

 The mark of a successful business is its affected clientele.
 Xavier’s diverse training outreach encompasses the entertainment and sports arenas where he’s had the privilege of working with football sensations Vernon Davis and Derrick Morgan, as well as basketball luminaries Surge Obaka and Shannon Brown.